enchentesrs/enchentesrs.github.io/docs/how-to-help.md

 # Flood in the south of Brazil, Rio Grande do Sul - How to Help

+!!! abstract "What's happening?"
-The south of Brazil, in the state of Rio Grande do Sul, is suffering from an extreme weather event[^bbc-flood-2024-05-05].
+    The south of Brazil, in the state of Rio Grande do Sul, is suffering from an extreme weather event[^bbc-flood-2024-05-05]. **Unprecedented floods** all over the state have already **affected 446 cities** (of 497[^list-of-cities-rs]) and more than **2.100.000 people**, causing 134 confirmed deaths and **displacing more than 530.000 people**[^boletim-defciv-2024].

-This is an unprecedented event with[^boletim-defciv-2024]:

-* 143 confirmed deaths
-* 125 persons missing,
-* 806 persons injured,
-* 446 affected cities (of 497[^list-of-cities-rs]),
-* 81.170 sheltered persons,
-* 537.380 displaced persons,
-* 2.115.704 affected persons,

-This page collects information on how you can help it from abroad.
+This page collects information on how you can help from abroad.
+You can [contribute financially💰](#help-financially) and also by [spreading the word📣](#spread-the-word).

 [^bbc-flood-2024-05-05]: BBC on YouTube, May 5th 2024, [Brazil landslides and massive flooding kills dozens](https://youtu.be/h1l_J-ixpOU?si=O894MQuTS6f55pRc)
 [^boletim-defciv-2024]: Report from the civil defence of the state fo Rio Grande do Sul - [Defesa Civil atualiza balanço das enchentes no RS - 12/5, 9h](https://estado.rs.gov.br/defesa-civil-atualiza-balanco-das-enchentes-no-rs-12-5-9h)
 [^list-of-cities-rs]: [Lista de municípios do Rio Grande do Sul por população](https://pt.wikipedia.org/wiki/Lista_de_munic%C3%ADpios_do_Rio_Grande_do_Sul_por_popula%C3%A7%C3%A3o) (wikipedia article, in portuguese, consulted on May 12, 2024)

-## Financial help 💰
+## Help financially💰

+Below you will find a list of institutions that are helping on disaster relief efforts, to which you can donate from abroad.

 ### Government of the State of Rio Grande do Sul